ComradDoge/DogeEU4/README.md

 - Ramparts: attrition for hostiles 1>3
 - Impressment Offices: sailors increase 300>500
 - Soldier Households: very slightly reduced the bonus manpower
+- The lack of resources warning can now show which provinces have it by hovering over the question mark

 [/quote]